 hero@2.jpg

-The Bay Area Dragons (BAD) presents the Bay Area Dragon Boat Novice Race on June 9, 2024 at the Leo J Ryan Park in Foster City, California.
+The Bay Area Dragons (BAD) presents the Bay Area Dragon Boat Corporate Novice Race Festivals during the Summer (June 7, 2025)and Fall (October 4, 2025), at the Leo J Ryan Park in Foster City, California.

 New to dragon boat?
 This is your chance!
-This is a race for people who have no or little experience with dragon boat.
+This is a race for people with little or no experience with dragon boat.
 Get your friends and coworkers together to join a day of paddling, food, and music!

-The race course is 300 meters long and usually takes less than 2 minutes to finish.
+It is a tournament-type race with 2 qualifier races in the morning and the finals and speciality races after lunch.
+The course length is 300 meters at the Summer race and 200 meters at the Fall race.
+Each race is typically under 2 minutes.
 All equipment is provided and you get up to 2 free coached practices to get you ready for the race.

 FAQ